pranjnaybhardwaj/portfolio/README.md

 • Managed dataflow solutions and contributed to migrating data pipelines from SAP HANA to Snowflake Cloud.

-• Processed and transformed financial data pipelines with 90% accuracy on reporting data.

-- Designed and implemented over 30 data workflows using Airflow and Informatica IICS, significantly enhancing data pipeline efficiency.
+• Processed and transformed financial data pipelines with 90% accuracy on reporting data, Designed and implemented over 30 data workflows using Airflow and Informatica IICS, significantly enhancing data pipeline efficiency.

 • Played a key role in debugging and resolving critical production incidents.
 Collaborated with global teams, including